cfarkas/annotate_my_genomes/README.md

 ./genome-download oryCun2
 ./annotate-my-genomes target.gtf oryCun2.gtf oryCun2.fa 30
 ```
-## Adding Ensembl annotations
+## Adding full NCBI annotations
-Users can add annotations from Ensembl by using the three outputs from ./genome-download program in ./add-ensembl-annotation.
+Users can add annotations from Ensembl by using the three outputs from ./genome-download program in ./add-ncbi-annotation.
 As example, the pipeline will work as follows (chicken assembly, inside test folder):
 ```
-# Downloading galGal6 genome and correspondent UCSC/Ensembl GTF annotations
+# Downloading galGal6 genome and correspondent UCSC/NCBI GTF annotations
 ./genome-download galGal6

-# Running the pipeline on StringTie.gtf, using Ensembl GTF (galGal6_ensGene.gtf), UCSC GTF (galGal6.gtf), genome (galGal6.fa) and 30 threads for processing:
+# Running the pipeline on StringTie.gtf, using NCBI GTF (galGal6_ncbiRefSeq.gtf), UCSC GTF (galGal6.gtf), genome (galGal6.fa) and 30 threads for processing:
-./add-ensembl-annotation StringTie.gtf galGal6_ensGene.gtf galGal6.gtf galGal6.fa 30
+./add-ensembl-annotation StringTie.gtf galGal6_ncbiRefSeq.gtf galGal6.gtf galGal6.fa 30
 ```
-final_annotated.gtf (located in output_files_ensembl) will contained the merged ensembl-updated annotation (in UCSC coordinates)
+final_annotated.gtf (located in output_files_NCBI) will contained the merged NCBI-updated annotation (in UCSC coordinates)

 #
 ## Downstream analysis using outputs: